JosieMarie0110/threat-response-command-center/README.md

-**Design Inspiration:** Modern SOC workflows (informed by platforms like Palo Alto Networks Cortex XSIAM and Unit 42)

 ## Threat & Response Command Center

-A scenario-driven project inspired by Palo Alto Networks, designed to model security situations and guide structured thinking across investigation, response, and customer communication.

-This project does not connect to live systems—it focuses on breaking down complex scenarios into clear, repeatable workflows.
+**Design Inspiration:** Modern SOC workflows (informed by Palo Alto Networks Cortex XSIAM and Unit 42)

+A scenario-driven framework that models how security teams investigate incidents, prioritize response, and communicate with stakeholders.

 ---

-## Overview
+### Overview

-Simulates how security professionals think through incidents from both:
+Simulates real-world security scenarios from two perspectives:

-- Technical perspective
+- Technical investigation
-- Operational / customer-facing perspective
+- Operational / customer communication

-Each scenario helps answer:
+Each scenario is structured to answer:

-- What is happening?
+- What’s happening
-- What does it likely mean?
+- What it likely means
-- What should be validated first?
+- What to validate first
-- What actions should be taken?
+- What actions to take
-- How should this be communicated?
+- How to communicate it

 ---

-## Purpose
+### Purpose

-Build and demonstrate a structured approach to:
+Demonstrates structured thinking across:

 - Security investigation
-- Response planning and prioritization
+- Response prioritization
-- Translating technical signals into business context
+- Translating technical signals into business impact
-- Customer communication during uncertainty
+- Customer communication under pressure

-Relevant for TAM, CSM, and customer-facing security roles.
+Built for TAM, CSM, and customer-facing security roles.

 ---

+### How It Works
+Prebuilt scenarios across identity, endpoint, cloud, and network domains.

+Each scenario includes:

+- **Situation Snapshot** — high-level context
+- **Investigation Path** — key signals and validation steps
+- **Response Plan** — immediate and preventative actions
+- **Customer Guidance** — how to frame the situation
+- **Conversation Support** — handling stakeholder pressure
+- **Timeline View** — sequence of events

 ---

 <img width="2337" height="1186" alt="image" src="https://github.com/user-attachments/assets/327d9a9c-50e2-4ead-9a02-059e0022c28a" />
 <img width="2099" height="1186" alt="image" src="https://github.com/user-attachments/assets/dacc4859-b45e-4442-89d7-6ee343b936d0" />

-## How It Works

-Predefined scenarios across identity, endpoint, cloud, and network.

-Each includes:

-- **Command Snapshot** — high-level situation overview
-- **Investigation Thinking** — what to analyze and validate
-- **Response Planning** — immediate, short-term, preventative actions
-- **Customer Guidance** — how to frame the situation
-- **TAM Assist** — navigating conversations under pressure
-- **Platform Context** — how tools support the workflow
-- **Timeline** — sequence of events

----

-## What This Project Is
+### What This Is

-- Structured thinking framework
+- Structured decision-making framework
-- Scenario simulation tool
+- Scenario-based simulation tool
-- Investigation and response practice
+- Investigation and response practice environment
 - Communication skill builder
 - Portfolio project

 ---

-## What This Project Is Not
+### What This Is Not

-- Not a SIEM, XDR, or detection platform
+- Not a SIEM or XDR platform
-- No real alerts or telemetry
+- No live telemetry or alerts
-- No live integrations
+- No integrations or automation
-- No automated detection

 ---

-## Why It Matters
+### Why It Matters

-Security incidents are not just technical—they require:
-- Decision-making
+Security incidents require more than detection.
+They demand:

-- Prioritization
+- Prioritization under pressure
+- Clear decision-making
-- Clear communication
+- Effective communication
 - Customer trust

-This project focuses on handling those moments effectively.
+This project focuses on the human and operational layer of security, where outcomes are determined.

 ---

-## Audience
+### Audience

-- Security analysts / SOC roles
+- SOC / Security Analysts
-- Technical Account Managers
+- Technical Account Managers (TAM)
-- Customer Success (cybersecurity)
+- Customer Success (Cybersecurity)
-- Security consultants
+- Security Consultants
 - Interview preparation

 ---